yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 ## Recommended Analysis Workflow

-This section describes a **practical, step-by-step workflow** for analyzing Query Store results produced by the Query Store CL Regression Comparator script.
-The goal is to move from **raw regression signals** to **actionable engineering decisions** in a controlled and repeatable way.
+This section describes a practical, step-by-step workflow for analyzing Query Store results produced by the Query Store CL Regression Comparator script.
+The goal is to move from raw regression signals to actionable engineering decisions in a controlled and repeatable way.

 The workflow is intentionally ordered.
 Skipping steps often leads to false positives, misinterpretation, or unnecessary mitigation work.

 ---

-### Step 1 – Start with Result Set #1 (Regression Overview)
+### Step 1 - Start with Result Set #1 (Regression Overview)

 Always begin with **Result Set #1**, which provides the high-level regression overview.